Scaling up CRAFT and Fairmined initiatives for responsible gold in Honduras

 A potential way to ensure ASM gold is produced and traded responsibly and improves livelihoods in ASM communities is through standards and certification schemes.
 Two such initiatives are the Fairmined standard, an assurance label that certifies gold from ASM organisations that meet high standards for responsible mining practices, and the 'Code of risk mitigation for ASM engaging in formal trade' (CRAFT), a voluntary sustainability standard to enable ASM operations to trade in formal supply chains.
 One mining cooperative in Honduras already complies with CRAFT.

-Led by the Alliance for Responsible Mining (ARM), and in collaboration with other organisations, the project aims to:
+Led by the Alliance for Responsible Mining (ARM), and in collaboration with other organisations, this project aimed to:

 - Improve working conditions and mining practices in the ASM sector in Honduras, so it becomes a legitimate, responsible, and profitable sector that promotes inclusive and sustainable development in rural areas, improving livelihoods of miners and their communities